TO BUYING DIAMOND TESTERS

-Moissanite is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones*).
-It is not common, it was only 'invented' in the 1990s, its only significance is that is registers 'diamond' on diamond testers.
+Moissanite (read all about it) is a manmade stone (it doesn't exist in nature in a form that can be cut into gemstones*).
+It is not common, it was only 'invented' in 1998, its only significance is that is registers 'diamond' on diamond testers.
 Moissanite does, to the non-expert, look remarkably like diamond - but it is not diamond it is Moissanite, i.e. Moissanite is not a 'type' of diamond, it is another stone altogether.

 MOISSANITE TESTERS AND TYPE II DIAMONDS

 Moissanite testers work by measuring electrical conductivity through the stone.
 Diamond is not electrically conductive, Moissanite is.
-However, there is a very rare type of diamond (Type II diamonds) which has an unusual chemical composition (it does not contain nitrogen, it does contains boron) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.
+However, there is a very rare type of diamond (Type II diamonds) which has an unusual chemical composition (it does not contain nitrogen, it contains boron) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.

 If you are not a diamond dealer handling thousands of diamonds, it's unlikely that you will ever see one of these.
-But, rare as these diamonds are, they are turning up at gem laboratories, sent in by anxious retailers following complaints by their customers (who have bought an expensive diamond only to find it registers 'Moissanite' on a Moissanite tester!).
-Testers to distinguish Type II diamonds cost a few thousand pounds.
+But, rare as these diamonds are, they are turning up at gem laboratories, sent in by anxious retailers following complaints by their customers (who have bought an expensive diamond only to find it registers 'Moissanite' on a Moissanite tester).

 MOISSANITE TESTERS AND UV (Ultra Violet light)

-Unlike diamond testing, UV light does make a difference when testing a Moissanite on a Moissanite or combination (multi) tester.
+Unlike diamond testing, UV light does make a difference when testing a Moissanite on a Moissanite tester or on a combination (multi) tester.

 The discovery was made by a gemmologist who worked out that, according to the laws of quantum physics, UV light should make a difference to electrical conductivity.
 He then took a deep breath and set about finding out just which exact wavelengths of UV light were required.
-To his amazement he found that any UV light would work.
+To his amazement he found that any UV light worked.
 Moissanite testers that don't work on some 'difficult' Moissanites (rare as they are) work perfectly when the stone is exposed to UV light.